 - Coconut Snapper Ceviche – Balanced, bright, and finished with jalapeño and avocado.
 If ceviche could flirt, this one did.

-- Tomato Watermelon Salad – With jalapeño, mint, and cotija cheese.
+- Tomato Watermelon Salad – With jalapeño, mint, cotija.
 It walked that fine line between refreshing and ridiculous.

 - Lobster Fideos – Decadent.
 Creamy.
 Shellfish-rich.
 Went beautifully with the Prickly Pear cocktail I snuck in after my second whiskey.